 - C2C: Trade between two individuals (non-formal business, e.g. unlicensed Daigous)

-The cross border trade was created to get a better handle on the trade by unlicensed Daigous.
-In terms of logistics, Daigous and CBEC companies now import goods into a free trade zone (mostly Shanghai), from where it is shipped to mainland China.
+With its creation, the cross border trade aims at getting a better handle on the trade by unlicensed Daigous.
+In terms of logistics, Daigous and CBEC companies now import goods into a free trade zone (mostly Shanghai).
+From there, these are shipped to mainland China.

 The product is shipped to the customer in China either directly via direct-shipping or through a warehouse in a free-trade zone.
 The VAT, customs fees, and delivery fees to the customer are then passed on to the customer.
 Sellers have to consider this when determining the final retail price, together with the marketing fee, management cost, and own profit margin.